Xavose/NeverwinterNights/B1 - DM Tools/A Door.md

 * 21 - 25: Roll once on Treasure Horde Challenge 11 - 16
 * 26 - 30: Roll with advantage on Treasure Horde Challenge 11 - 16

 If a player is looking for a specific item.
 If they roll high enough on both their investigation check and the magic item tale rolls that they roll above what would be required to find that item then they can choose to find that item instead.

 Items that are found are free, but something must be left in its place per item.

 # Taken and left behind

-- Zenith
+- Zenith (Flat rolls)
   - Potion of Healing -> Potion of Greater Healing
   - 19 Gp -> 19 x 100 GP gems
-- Stacia
+- Stacia (Flat rolls)
   - Potion of hill giant strength x1
     Crossbow x2
     Crossbow bolts x40